grip-framework/docs/docs/application.md

 ### key_file

-The key_file of the application.
+The SSL key file location of the application.

 ```ruby
 class Application < Grip::Application